Frequently Asked Questions

 Where is Family Spirit being replicated?

-Family Spirit is now in 16 states, serving 92 reservation-, rural-, and urban-based communities.
+Family Spirit is now in 16 states, serving over 100 reservation-, rural-, and urban-based communities.
 Replication efforts are scheduled throughout the year.

 How much does it cost to bring Family Spirit to my community?

 Family Spirit is free to the families who participate, but there is a fee associated with becoming a Family Spirit affiliate.
 We discuss costs with each program as part of the replication process.

 This is a one-time fee for Family Spirit affiliates.
 However, membership to FS Connect expires after 3 years, and there is a renewal fee.
 FS Connect includes access to technical assistance and other services that enable continuing access to Family Spirit.

 What is offered through FS Connect?

 FS Connect is a series of services designed to make access to Family Spirit resources easy and efficient.
 Key features and benefits include: technical assistance from the Family Spirit Leadership Team for 3 years after completion of the Family Spirit Training; Quarterly Check-ins with an Affiliate Liaison who can assist with troubleshooting and answering questions during implementation of the Family Spirit Program; Family Spirit quarterly newsletter with updates about the program and other relevant news, publications, and information from the maternal and child health field; connection to other Family Spirit affiliates for knowledge sharing; and quarterly, topic-based webinars.
 In the future, we plan to expand FS Connect offerings.